cozy/cozy-notifications-helper/README.md

 # Notifications helper

-Helper library for interaction with cozy-home notification API
+Helper library to ease interactions with notifications.

+**To use this module, your application must ask the permissions for Notifiation"**.

 # About Cozy